bmigette/autoreco/README.md

 # Intro
 This tool will iteratively run various discovery/enumeration tools in a pentesting scenario.
-It will start with scanning open tcp / udp ports with NMAP, then it will start specific tests based on discovered open ports.
+It will start with scanning open tcp / udp ports with NMAP, then it will start specific discovery/enumeration jobs based on discovered open ports.
 For example:
 - Web server will be scanned with GoBuster and FFUF to discover files, folders, and vhosts
 - AD DCs will trigger a kerbrute / rid brute with netexec